microsoft/Kusto-Query-Language/doc/isemptyfunction.md

 ## Returns

-Indicates whether the argument is an empty string or isnull.
+Indicates whether the argument is an empty string or is null.

 |x|isempty(x)
 |---|---